 10. Santa Fe, New Mexico

 AARP continues our warmest and most affordable places in the USA.
-Santa Fe is a lovely and diverse city with a blending of Spanish, American, and Native American culture.
-It’s not far from the southern Rocky Mountain.
+Santa Fe is a lovely and diverse city with a blending of Spanish, American, and Native American cultures.
+It’s not far from the southern Rocky Mountain Range.
 The cost of living is average, but the median household income is higher.
-This makes it an affordable place to live in. there is plenty of sunshine in Santa Fe if you don’t mind hot summers.
+This makes it an affordable place to live in.
+There is plenty of sunshine in Santa Fe with only a few days of rain each month.
+Summers will typically get into the 80s or 90s.
+The winters will get a bit of snow, but it’s just enough to cool things down.
+You’re certainly not going to face blizzards, which is what you may be accustomed to up north.

 9. Las Cruces, New Mexico